 - Every Blog Post

-4. You only have 5 to 7 seconds to convert a visitor into follower, so make your twitter profile as attractive as possible.
+4. You only have 5 to 7 seconds to convert a visitor into a follower, so make your twitter profile as attractive as possible.
 Tweak all the aspects mentioned above (related to profile page), and you can see a drastic increase in the number of followers.
 Furthermore, use a custom background for your twitter profile.
 This will show that you are real and shares quality content.

 5. Use your twitter profile wherever possible to gain backlinks.
 The higher your visibility to the search engines (SEO), the higher your chances of having people follow you.
-For example, when leaving a blog comment or signing up to a free service on a website, if you are able to use your twitter profile to sign-in, do it.
+For example, when leaving a blog comment or signing up to a free service on a website, if you are able to use your Twitter profile to sign-in, do it.

 6. Re-tweets (RT) are important.
 The originator of the post will receive an email if their content is RTed.
 That will increase YOUR visibility and chances are the person who got your RT tend to follow you.
 If you are listed as the top 10 re-tweeters on Twitter, you will get a significant amount of followers.

 7. Keep your followers engaged by participating in certain groups (hashtags) and asking good questions.
 In Twitter, you can easily start a conversation with any stranger.
 Make sure that you ask an open-ended question so that more users can answer your question.
 Groups can be created using Hashtags.
 The best way to start is to find trending hashtags and use those first.
-After you are use to using hashtags, create your own and start spreading by adding it on relevant post.
+After you are used to using hashtags, create your own and start spreading by adding it on the relevant post.
 If it becomes popular, people will search it, find yours and hopefully re-tweet their stories and comment on them!
 Alternatively, reply to each and every message.
 Keep the conversation going.
 The goal is to get them to trust you.
-Of course you should do this as much as you can.
-Then get involve in great debates and conversation with people with more followers.
-When the famous person reply to your tweet, his followers sees your twitter ID, if they find the conversation interesting, they may start following you and the conversation.
+Of course, you should do this as much as you can.
+Then get involved in great debates and conversation with people with more followers.
+When the famous person replies to your tweet, his followers see your twitter ID, if they find the conversation interesting, they may start following you and the conversation.
 Your first priority should be building relationships with people, not pitching your service or product.

 8. Maintain consistent and high-quality content.
 The content that you tweet should be both consistent as in regular updates, and also consistent with your overall message or objective.
-Keep good tweets in the first page of your profile because your recent tweets will be displayed in the first page of your profile.
+Keep good tweets on the first page of your profile because your recent tweets will be displayed on the first page of your profile.
 Tweet valuable things.
 Do not tweet merely to get traffic to your blog by tweeting only about your articles.
 You can tweet about what you are presently doing etc, bit personal things; this is what twitter followers like to know.
 But try to provide some more valuable things.
-Like tweeting breaking news, latest happenings at your place etc.
+Like tweeting breaking news, latest happenings at your place, etc.

 9. To truly leverage Twitter you need to stay current.
 This includes desktop and mobile Twitter clients like TweetDeck, Seesmic, and Tweetie.
 Desktop clients give you more flexibility and more control over your Twitter strategy than you’ll have on the Twitter website.
 Among other things, you’ll be able to pre-define searches (so that you can monitor certain keywords, including your business name) and group people you follow so that you can minimize the noise and focus on the real content.
-You might also consider using a web tool like Twitterfall, which will allow you to define (and color-code) various custom searches that you can review from time to time, and also to follow trending topics.
+You might also consider using a web tool like Twitterfall, which will allow you to define (and color-code) various custom searches that you can review from time to time, and also follow trending topics.
 Get alerts sent to your phone when folks engage with you via your social networking sites – at least in the beginning – that way you respond quickly.